Anon231git/GoogleFincanceCSV/README.md

 # Google Finance Portfolio CSV Importer

 A Chrome/Edge extension that allows you to upload CSV files containing stock symbols and automatically add them to your Google Finance portfolio with default settings.
+Upload or add stocks to your Google finance portfolio via a CSV file.

 ## Features